Jorritboer/research_internship_report/report.typ

 === Deterministic Automata <sec:d>

 First we consider a deterministic finite automaton, $angle.l S, Sigma, delta, o angle.r $ with $S$ the states, $Sigma$ the alphabet, $delta: S times Sigma -> S$ the transition function, and $o: S -> 2$ with $2={0,1}$, the output function determining if a state is final.
 We do not consider an initial state here because we just want to obtain the accepted words for each state.
-Such an automaton can be represented by a coalgebra $c: S -> 2 times S^Sigma$ for the functor $F(S)=2 times S^Sigma$.
+Such an automaton can be represented by a coalgebra $c: S -> 2 times S^Sigma$ for the functor $F S=2 times S^Sigma$.
 This is a very useful construction because a final coalgebra for this functor is carried by $2^Sigma^*$, and the unique coalgebra homomorphism $beh$ to this final coalgebra captures exactly the language accepted by a state @rutten2000universal.
 This is shown in the commuting diagram:

 $
   #diagram(